mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/overview.md

 For local and bundle plugins a [plugin driver]({{< ref "plugins/supported-languages#plugin-driver-names" >}}) is configured to specify the plugin implementation language.
 If using gRPC plugins a `grpc` plugin driver should be used to instruct Tyk to request execution of plugins from within a gRPC server that is external to the Tyk process.
 This offers additional language support since Tyk can integrate with a gRPC server that is implemented using any supported [gRPC language](https://grpc.io/docs/).

 For a given API it is not possible to mix the implementation language for the plugin types: Pre, Authentication, Post, Post Authentication and Response plugins.
 For example, it is not possible to implement a pre request plugin in *Go* and also implement a post request plugin in *Python* for the same API.

+## How Tyk runs local plugins

+Recall that plugins can be run at predefined phases or [hooks]({{< ref "plugins/plugin-types/plugintypes" >}}) in the API request / response lifecycle.

+Tyk Gateway requires the following information to load a plugin:

+- Path to plugin source code or, in the case of Go plugins a shared object file, containing the function that implements the plugin hook.
+- Function name that implements the plugin.
+- Configuration section in the API Definition that references the name of the function and the path to the source code file or shared object file in the case of Go Plugins.
+- Plugin language type

+When an API request is issued, Tyk Gateway inspects the API definition to determine if there are any plugins configured for each hook.
+If there are plugins configured for a hook then Tyk Gateway will use the configuration data to locate the source code and invoke the function.

 ---